Major-general (Sri Lanka): Insignia

-The rank insignia is a pip over a crossed sword and baton.
+The rank insignia is a pip over a crossed kastana and baton.
 The gorget patchs of the Major General Officer pattern, two gold/silver stars on scarlet background with a gold/silver button; worn on Dress No 2A, 4, 5, 5A, 6, 6A, 6B, 7 and 8.
 The General Officers Large/Medium patterns, of gold colour braided (bullion wire) three oak leaves on scarlet background with a gold button, worn by the officers in the rank of major general and above for Dress No1, No 3 and 3A.
 For the officers of the Sri Lanka Army Medical Corps the background will be in maroon.
 General officers of the rank of major-general and above carry the Kastane sword.

 The ceremonial uniform of the Serjeant-at-arms of the Sri Lankan Parliament would be similar to a No. 1 Dress uniform of a major general with varied gorget patchs and epaulette similar to a flag officer of the Sri Lanka Navy.